Relationships & Joins

 aliased in the model and generated SQL tobuyer_facts

-. - This must be used jointly with
+. - This can be used jointly with

 join_to_view_as